MechMadHog/fCC-Legacy-WebStack/README.md

-# My freeCodeCamp Full Stack Path
+# ⚙️ My freeCodeCamp Full Stack Path

 This repository tracks my progress through the freeCodeCamp curriculum.

-I started this to replace time spent scrolling with time spent building.
+I started this to replace time spent scrolling with time spent building 🧠
 The goal is not speed.
 The goal is consistency.

 I work on this every day.

 ---

-## Status
+## 📌 Status

 Started: August 2025
 In Progress: **Quality Assurance** and **Information Security**